How Britain's retailers fared over Christmas

 Poundland

-Poundland, which is owned by troubled South African group Steinhoff (SNHJ.J), said it enjoyed a record Christmas, with sales up 5.6 percent in the 12 weeks to Dec.
+Poundland, which is owned by troubled South African group Steinhoff, said it enjoyed a record Christmas, with sales up 5.6 percent in the 12 weeks to Dec.
 24.

 Department store chain John Lewis reported an 8.9 percent jump in total sales in Christmas week with big increases from fashion, homeware and home technology categories.

-Compiled by Rahul B and Radhika Rukmangadhan; Editing by Keith Weir and Susan Fenton
+$1 = 0.7384 pounds Compiled by Rahul B and Radhika Rukmangadhan; Editing by Susan Fenton and Mark Potter